suriyun-production/mmorpg-kit-docs/docs/pages/025-getting-started-mmo.md

 -machineAddress "Address to your machine"
 ```

-So for example, If you build the game to `D:/MMO/MMO.exe` and my LAN address is `192.168.1.102` I will set value in shortcut’s `Target` field to:
+So for example, If you build the game to `D:/MMO/MMO.exe` and my LAN address is `192.168.1.102` I will set value in shortcut's `Target` field to:

 ```
-D:\MMO\MMO.exe -startMapSpawnServer -spawnExePath "D:\MMO\MMO.exe" -startCentralServer -startChatServer -machineAddress "192.168.1.102"
+D:\MMO\MMO.exe -startMapSpawnServer -spawnExePath "D:\MMO\MMO.exe" -startCentralServer -startChatServer -startDatabaseServer -machineAddress "192.168.1.102"
 ```

-May see this video for example of how to set shortcut’s `Target` field (It’s not set machine address so it can run locally only)
+May see this video for example of how to set shortcut's `Target` field (It's not set machine address so it can run locally only)

 [https://www.youtube.com/watch?v=7V1ChDPY\_Ww](https://www.youtube.com/watch?v=7V1ChDPY_Ww)